awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.ReadData.Scan.md

 }
 ```

 The `Scan` action also provides a `FilterExpression` parameter, which you can use to discard items that you do not want to appear in the results\.
-A `FilterExpression` is applied after the entire table is scanned, but before the results are returned to you\. \(This is not recommended with large tables\.
+A `FilterExpression` is applied after the scan is performed, but before the results are returned to you\. \(This is not recommended with large tables\.
 You are still charged for the entire `Scan`, even if only a few matching items are returned\.\)

 **Note**
 For code examples that use `Scan`, see [Getting Started with DynamoDB and AWS SDKs](GettingStarted.md)\.